Definition & Classification

 The effects of decompensated heart failure are a reduction in cardiac output coupled with an increased metabolic demand, which leads to pulmonary ± systemic venous congestion.
 Congestion is a consequence of the natural compensatory mechanisms resulting from circulatory failure.
 These mechanisms, from our evolutionary past, were designed to deal with circulatory failure as a result of intravascular depletion either from blood loss due to injury or fluid loss from dehydration.
 Circulatory failure from pump failure, as a consequence of modern longevity, diet and lifestyle, would be rare in our ancestors.
 The compensatory mechanisms thus designed to reduce the impact of a reduction in circulating volume, through fluid retention, tachycardia, increasing myocardial contractility and vasoconstriction, become counterproductive when the underlying cause is cardiac (pump) failure itself.

 - The principal mediator of SNS is the adrenergic neurotransmitter norepinephrine.
-This triggers β1 receptors (principally in the heart) to increase the heart rate and contractility, β2 receptors (principally in the peripheral circulation) causing vasodilation and α1 receptors (principally on the peripheral circulation) causing vasoconstriction. α1 receptors are more common than β2 receptors so the net effect of norepinephrine is vasoconstriction.
+This triggers β1 receptors (principally in the heart) to increase the heart rate and contractility, β2 receptors (principally in the peripheral circulation) causing vasodilation and α1 receptors (principally in the peripheral circulation) causing vasoconstriction. α1 receptors are more common than β2 receptors so the net effect of norepinephrine is vasoconstriction.
 Activation of the SNS also triggers norepinephrine and epinephrine release from the adrenal gland - both thus acting in this capacity as hormones. α1 receptors are less sensitive to epinephrine than β2 receptors thus at low levels, epinephrine causes vasodilation but at higher levels the α1 receptors are activated and override the β2 receptors thus vasoconstriction then predominates.
 Constriction of the renal arteries, increases renin production - a major component of the Renin-Angiotensin-Aldosterone System (RAAS).
 Renin converts angiotensinogen, in the liver, to angiotensin I and then angiotensin-converting enzyme (ACE) cleaves two peptides to form angiotensin II, a potent vasoconstrictor.
 Angiotensin II also stimulates the adrenal gland to produce aldosterone.
 Both angiotensin II and aldosterone act on the nephron to cause fluid retention.

-- The vasoactive peptides Atrial Natriuretic Peptide (ANP) and Brain Natriuretic Peptide (BNP) are produced in atria and ventricles in response to myocyte stretch.
+- The vasoactive peptides Atrial Natriuretic Peptide (ANP) and Brain Natriuretic Peptide (BNP) are produced, respectively, in atria and ventricles in response to myocyte stretch.
 Along with other vasoactive peptides e.g. Endothelin-1, their effects counter activation of the RAAS system by causing vasodilation and increased sodium and water excretion.
 The concentration of vasoactive peptides is controlled by a balance between production and breakdown - Neprilysin is an endopeptidase that cleaves a variety of vasoactive peptides including natriuretic peptides (ANP and BNP), reducing their effectiveness to counter the SNS & RAAS activation.

 Treatment of cardiac failure is thus aimed at reducing these maladaptive responses, principally by targeting the neurohumoral response.
 Diuretics reduce congestion and β blockers mitigate the effects of SNS activation.
 RAAS activation is reduced by an angiotensin-converting enzyme inhibitor (ACEi) e.g. captopril, or an angiotensin receptor blocker (ARB) e.g. valsartan, and a mineralocorticoid receptor antagonist (MRA) e.g. spironolactone.
 Neprilysin inhibitors e.g. sacubitril are available and usually used in combination with an angiotensin receptor blocker (ARNi) e.g. sacubitril/valsartan (Entresto).
 Newer classes of drugs are also emerging such as the SGLT2 inhibitors (sodium-glucose transporter-2) e.g. Dapagliflozin, which impair the absorption of sodium and glucose in the kidney and enhance diuresis and Vericiguat which stimulates soluble Guanylate Cyclase (sGC) to produce cyclic Guanosine Monophosphate (cGMP) which plays a role in vasodilation and acts as an anti-proliferation and anti-fibrotic agent.